 The key words here are movable texture.
 This tea tree shaping cream keeps your hair in shape while still allowing separation between the strands.
-Mesh-like fibers in the mixture create pliable definition, meaning that the cream is specially formulated to let you run your fingers through your hair while maintaining your shaped style (and not getting them greasy).
+Mesh-like fibers in the mixture create pliable definition.
+This means that the cream is specially formulated to let you run your fingers through your hair while maintaining your shaped style (and not getting them greasy).

 Your date or significant other will surely appreciate this, especially since the product does not cause any unsightly flakes to fall off your head.